PrefectHQ/prefect-ray/README.md

 pip install prefect
 ```

-3. If you get an error stating something like "File system created with scheme 's3' could not be created", double check that the required Python modules are installed on **both local and remote machines**.
+3. If you get an error with a message similar to "File system created with scheme 's3' could not be created", ensure the required Python modules are installed on **both local and remote machines**.
+The required prerequisite modules can be found in the [Prefect documentation](https://docs.prefect.io/tutorials/storage/#prerequisites).
 For example, if using S3 for the remote storage:
 ```bash
 pip install s3fs
 ```